Dbpedia Org Page Az Zahir_Ghazi

 Al-Malik az-Zahir Ghazi ibn Yusuf ibn Ayyub (commonly known as az-Zahir Ghazi; 1172 8 October 1216) was the Ayyubid emir of Aleppo between 1186 and 1216.
 He was the third son of Saladin and his lands included northern Syria and a small part of Mesopotamia .

-About: Al-Aziz Uthman - DBpedia Association
+About: Zahir al-Umar - DBpedia Association

 Category:Az-Zahir Ghazi - Wikimedia Commons